 Trig point at Old Man Coniston with Scafell in the background

-Seven Sisters Country Park is a beautiful East Sussex beauty spot The iconic coastguard cottages, Cuckmere Haven and the cliff walk to Birling Gap make for an epic day out.
+Seven Sisters Country Park is a beautiful East Sussex beauty spot and landmark.
+The iconic coastguard cottages, Cuckmere Haven and the Seven Sisters cliffs walk to Birling Gap make for an epic day out.